You may have heard the question, ‘is content marketing dead?’ thrown around in the marketing sphere – but is there any reason to think it may be?

 - 47% of B2B buyers view three to five pieces of content before engaging with a sales rep. (Source: Hubspot)

 - 76% of B2C marketers say their company’s content marketing strategy is successful (Source: Content Marketing Institute)

 - Google’s search algorithm evolves from text only to images, voice/podcasts, and videos.
-Why would the largest, most influential search engine in the world be making this effort if content wasn’t still king?
+So why would the world’s largest, most influential search engine be making this effort if content wasn’t still king?

-In years past, just about any content regularly created could be effective if using the abovementioned model.
+In the past, just about any content regularly created could be effective using the abovementioned model.

 Content marketing isn’t dead; it’s just upgraded.
 Those who refuse to grow and adapt will see lower success in their attempts to use content marketing and then quickly declare that it does not work anymore.
-They’re dead wrong, and they’re walking away from a highly effective strategy.
+They’re dead wrong and walking away from a highly effective strategy.

 Audiences Are More Discerning

 An evolving buyer doesn’t mean that content marketing is dead – it just means that it has to grow and adapt to audiences and consumers.
 Many of the older content marketing tactics won’t work well with today’s audience because consumers have higher expectations.